NC State Extension Publications

 Skip to Conclusion

 Management of pine plantations for both profit and wildlife habitat requires substantial planning and investment.
 However, these efforts can be surprisingly successful and rewarding.
 Left unattended, pine plantations become extremely poor wildlife habitat after crown closure.
-Management techniques that increase the abundance and diversity of plants, especially in the understory, benefit wildlife (e.g., thinning and burning).
+Management techniques that increase the abundance and diversity of plants, especially in the understory, benefit wildlife (for example, thinning and burning).
 Ask a professional forester or wildlife biologist to help you develop a management plan and to improve wildlife habitat in your pine plantations.
 The financial costs associated with improving wildlife habitat in plantations may be partially or fully covered by state and federal cost-share programs.
 For more information, contact the North Carolina Wildlife Resources Commission, the North Carolina Forest Service, the Natural Resources Conservation Service, the local Cooperative Extension agent in your county, or a consulting forester.

 Authors